How Can We Help You?

 A lease is not a boilerplate document you sign without reading.
 There is often vital information within the lease that can significantly impact how well you’d enjoy living on that property.

-When landlords prepare to show prospective tenants a property they’re considering, they often inspect the unit and document their findings in a move-in rental inspection report.
-This outlines any repairs needed, any damage left behind by previous tenants, and notes on recent upgrades or repairs.
+When landlords prepare to show prospective residents a property they’re considering, they often inspect the unit and document their findings in a move-in rental inspection report.
+This outlines any repairs needed, any damage left behind by previous residents, and notes on recent upgrades or repairs.
 Go over this document with the landlord and request a copy for your records.
 If the landlord does not have this document ready, insist on getting some kind of written record about the state of the property before you move in.
 You’ll want this for your protection when you eventually move out.

 Things to look for when going through the prospective rental property and documenting or checking items for the rental inspection include: